Textalk/websocket-php/README.md

 ## Client

 The client can read and write on a WebSocket stream.
-It internally supports Upgrade handshake, as well us close and ping/pong operations.
+It internally supports Upgrade handshake and implicit close and ping/pong operations.

 ###  Class synopsis